dimasandhk/Jarkom-Modul-3-IT07-2024/README.md

 @       IN      A       10.67.2.2
 @       IN      AAAA    ::1' > /etc/bind/it07/eldia.it07.com

-echo "DNS configuration for eldia.it07.com has been set up."

 echo ';
 ; BIND data file for local loopback interface
 ;